sahara101/Movie-Roulette/README.md

 Issue: Browser does not load the poster and background.

-- You are probably using RPM with a reverse proxy URL but configured the container with the Plex IP.
-Change to Plex reverse proxy URL.
+- You are probably using RPM with a reverse proxy URL but configured the container with the Plex/Jellyin IP.
+Change the ENV to Plex/Jellyfin FQDN.